cre8/.well-known/README.md

 # Known issues
 ## resolvers return 404
-In case your dd docuent is not well formatted, the resolver will fail to valide date did document and will return a 404.
+In case your did docuent is not well formatted, some resolvers like the universal resolver will fail to validate the did document and will return a 404.
 Example
 ```
 {